claudiaareneee/CodePathTwitter/README.md

 **CodePath Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen.
+- [x] User sees app icon in home screen and styled launch screen.
 (1pt)
-- [ ] User can sign in using OAuth login flow.
+- [x] User can sign in using OAuth login flow.
 (1pt)
-- [ ] User can Logout.
+- [x] User can Logout.
 (1pt)
-- [ ] Create Data Models for User and Tweet.
+- [x] Create Data Models for User and Tweet.
 (1pt)
-- [ ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
+- [x] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
 (2pts)
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.
 (1pt)
+- [x] User can tap the favorite button in a tweet cell to favorite a tweet.
+(1pts)
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-(2pts)
+- [ ] User can tap the retweet button in a tweet cell to retweet a tweet.
+(1pts)
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
 (1pt)

 The following **stretch** features are implemented: